craig-davis/craig-davis.github.io/_posts/2016-03-26-my-favorite-popular-science-books.markdown

     year: 2001
     img: emc2.jpg
     amazon: http://amzn.to/1UQbIuY
-    caption: A structured explaination of each part of the equation
+    caption: A structured explanation of each part of the equation
     review: |
         This books presents the most famous equation in two parts.
 One section explores each of the symbols in the equation.
 This builds up an understanding of the parts and how they relate to one another.
 In the second section, Bodanis explores the equation in context.
 From the creation of the atomic bomb, to our understanding of special relativity, to presenting a bit of a primer on modern cosmology.
 This book is an well constructed mix of history, theory, and science.
   - title: "To Engineer Is Human: The Role of Failure in Successful Design"